Serious Sam: The Random Encounter: Development and release

-The Serious Sam Indie Series was announced by Devolver Digital in March 2011.
-To prepare The Random Encounter in time for its announcement, Ismail and Nijman worked from their hotel rooms in San Francisco while attending the 2011 Game Developers Conference, in the plane back to the Netherlands, as well as at home under jet lag.
+Devolver Digital announced the Serious Sam Indie Series in March 2011.
+To prepare The Random Encounter in time for its announcement, Ismail and Nijman worked from their hotel rooms in San Francisco while attending the 2011 Game Developers Conference, on the plane back to the Netherlands, as well as at home under jet lag.
 They took several days off following the announcement.
 The game was playable for the first time at the May 2011 "Indigo Connected by Ziggo" event in the Netherlands, as well as shown at Fantastic Arcade in September 2011.
 During the development of The Random Encounter, a clone of Vlambeer's Radical Fishing was released by another company for iOS and quickly became successful.
 Because Vlambeer had itself been working on an iOS version of Radical Fishing (titled Ridiculous Fishing) that had not yet been released, this plagiarism led to demotivation within the studio, resulting in the delay of The Random Encounter and other projects.
 Ismail had been fully engaged in working on The Random Encounter but shifted to handling the fallout of the controversy, with Nijman taking over the game's development.

 Two trailers for The Random Encounter were edited by Kert Gartner.
-Both published in October 2011, the first focused on the game's mechanics, while the other coincided with the launch.
+Both were published in October 2011, the first focused on the game's mechanics, and the other coincided with the launch.
 The Random Encounter was released for Windows on 24 October 2011 and made available for purchase through the Get Games and Steam services.
 This marked Vlambeer's first commercial release, as its previous games had been freeware.
 The studio intended to use the revenue generated from it to purchase a Mac computer and create a Mac OS X version of the game.
 Vlambeer re-iterated its plan for this port in August 2016, also announcing plans to update the existing Windows version and release one for Linux.